 Spring 2022 3PL Central Supply Chain Scholarship winner Michelle Garland is a bright young woman with a promising future career in logistics.
 With a vision towards the future of warehouses, she wrote a winning essay on the future of autonomous mobile robots (AMRs) and how they will revolutionize warehouse management in the future.
 It's this type of thinking that will propel us forward, and we as a company are excited to see her future success in this industry.

 The 3PL Central Supply Chain Scholarship was created to not only inspire fresh and new ideas within the industry, but to find talent as well.
 Conversations with out warehouse management system (WMS) customers, they shared the difficulty in seeking suitable employees with talented minds.
 These minds would inspire, create, and lead the future for the supply chain industry.
 To help the development of our industry, 3PL Central created the Supply Chain Scholarship.
-Our hope is that through the scholarship we can benefit our industry by finding and aiding like minded individuals that will lead the future for supply chain and warehousing technology.
+Our hope is that through the scholarship we can benefit our industry by finding and aiding like minded individual that will lead the future for supply chain and warehousing technology.

 Without further ado, here is a future visionary in logistics and winner for the Spring 2022 3PL Central Supply Chain Scholarship Michelle Garland, and her essay on autonomous mobile robots and their their role in warehouses in the future.